ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-migrate-vm.md

 ## No downtime vMotion
 {: #hcx-archi-migrate-vm-no-downtime-vm}

-vMotion transfers a live virtual machine from a vSphere vCenter to a VCF/VCS Cloud.
+vMotion transfers a live virtual machine from a vSphere vCenter to a VCS Cloud.
 This vMotion requires a stretched network.
 The vMotion transfer captures the virtual machine's active memory, its execution state, its IP address, and its MAC address.

 The virtual machine hardware version must be at least version 9, or cross-cloud vMotion might fail.
 {:note}